Macrometacorp/docs/docs/search/queries/search-functions.md

 This will also match documents which have an array of numbers as `value` attribute where at least one of the numbers is in the specified boundaries.

-Using string boundaries and a text Analyzer allows to match documents which have at least one token within the specified character range:
+Using string boundaries and a text analyzer allows to match documents which have at least one token within the specified character range:

 ```js
 FOR doc IN valView